FLOW: Interior, Landscape and Architecture in the Era of Liquid Modernity

 Professor Mark Taylor’s upcoming publication of Flow: Interior, Landscape and Architecture in the Era of Liquid Modernity looks to explore in-depth the interconnectedness of the interior and exterior on both a literal and metaphorical level.
 The Bloomsbury collaboration approaches the flow of design as a permeable and fluid relationship, compiling ideas from the most influential research and practice-based professionals from around the world in an effort to outline a number of key thematic areas, including “Engaging nature,” “Mobility,” “Continuity” and “Frames.”

 The volume presents a range of innovative perspectives that reposition the existing understanding of the interior and exterior as a singular environment that sits beyond the control of the buildings that once defined them.
-Professor Taylor’s expertise and innovative approach to architectural design has ensured that Flow resonates as an important literary item, with outstanding support from a range of knowledgeable colleagues including: Prof Penny Sparke, Ms Patricia Brown, Dr Patricia Lara-Betancourt and Prof Gini Lee.
+Professor Taylor’s expertise and innovative approach to architectural design have ensured that Flow resonates as an important literary item, with outstanding support from a range of knowledgeable colleagues including Prof Penny Sparke, Ms Patricia Brown, Dr Patricia Lara-Betancourt and Prof Gini Lee.